mcbrunette33/reading-notes/Code-301-reading-notes/read-06.md

 - Driver and the Navigator.
 - Driver types, manages the text editor, switching files, version control and writing code.
 - Navigator uses their words to guide the Driver but does not provide any direct input to the computer.
-- Navigator thinks about the big picture, what comes next, hwo an algorithm might be converted into code, while scanning for typos or bugs.
+- Navigator thinks about the big picture, what comes next, how an algorithm might be converted into code, while scanning for typos or bugs.
 - Greater efficeincy, Engaged collaboration, Learning from fellow students, Social Skills, Job interview and work environment readiness.